EN | |

 • Stop ingesting high fibre diet/drink including vegetables, fruit, wheat, mushrooms and cereals three (3) days before the procedure.
 Patients can eat starchy, protein and fatty foods.

-• Only take clear liquid the day before the procedure.
+• Only intake clear liquid the day before the procedure.
 Patients can have fish congee and minced meat congee.

 • Patients should take the laxative prescribed by the doctor on the day before the test/or in the morning of the test.
 (Patients are not recommended to buy the laxative by themselves).
-Before drinking laxatives, patients can prepare 2 litres of electrolyte water, cleansing wipes for skin and petrolatum.
+Before drinking laxatives, patients can prepare 2 litres of electrolyte water, cleansing wipes for skin and petroleum jelly .

 • Do not eat anything for 6 hours before the procedure.